| April 28, 2015 Meeting Announcement Meeting Handouts |

 In 2012, the Office for Citizens with Developmental Disabilities (OCDD) began a statewide System Transformation that aimed at improving access to, quality of, cost-effectiveness of, and efficiency of community services for persons with developmental disabilities using state plan Medicaid, waiver, EarlySteps, and state general funds services.
 The efforts were also geared to influence the access structures to public and private intermediate care facilities/developmental disabilities (ICF/DD).

-The goals of the System Transformation initiative was to serve more persons in home and community-based services (HCBS), achieve cost effectiveness in HCBS versus institutional options, reduce institutional reliance in both private and public settings, provide access to appropriate services based upon need and increase usage of natural and community supports versus paid supports.
+The goals of the System Transformation initiative were to serve more persons in home and community-based services (HCBS), achieve cost effectiveness in HCBS versus institutional options, reduce institutional reliance in both private and public settings, provide access to appropriate services based upon need, and increase usage of natural and community supports versus paid supports.

 Phase 1 - Research and Data